 Charged with DUI in Phoenix?
 Get a Free Consultation 24/7

 Are you facing a DUI charge?
 Do you have questions about your legal rights or the defenses you can assert at trial?
-To discuss your case with an experienced Phoenix DUI defense lawyer for free, call 480-405-7922 or tell us how we can reach you online now.
+To discuss your case with an experienced Phoenix DUI defense attorney for free, call 480-405-7922 or tell us how we can reach you online now.